nandopatel/simple-blockchain/README.md

 https://www.youtube.com/channel/UCnxrdFPXJMeHru_b4Q_vTPQ
 ~~~

-## Overall Goal with this project:
+## Ultimate Goal with this project:
 ~~~
 To provide one of the lightest and most optimised blockchain's for worldwide superfast transactions which can compete with some of the 'crypto giants' in user adoption.